New Zealand sea lion: Status

 New Zealand sea lions are considered the most threatened sea lion in the world.
 The species' status is largely driven by the main breeding population at the Auckland Islands, which declined by ~50% between 2000 and 2015.
 The 2013 sea lion pup production count on the Auckland Islands showed the number of pups born on the islands has risen to 1931, from the 2012 figure of 1684 (dead pups are also counted, since the annual pup count is used to assess the population of breeding females, but not future births when the counted pups mature).
 The 2013 number was the highest in five years.
 The Campbell Island population 'appears to be increasing slowly' and births here comprise ~30% of the species' total.
 The Otago and Stewart Island sea lion populations are currently small, though increasing.
 Population estimates for the whole species declined from ~15,000 in the mid-1990s to 9,000 in 2008 (based on the number of pups born).

 In 2010, the Department of Conservation—responsible for marine mammal conservation—changed the New Zealand Threat Classification System ranking from Nationally Endangered to Nationally Critical.
 The Department of Conservation estimates that Auckland Islands' sea lions, nearly 80% of the total, could be functionally extinct by 2035.
-However, the New Zealand Ministry for Primary Industries considers research on which this prediction is based is low quality and ‘should not be used in management decisions’.
+However, the New Zealand Ministry for Primary Industries considers research on which this prediction is based is low quality and 'should not be used in management decisions'.
 In 2015, the International Union for Conservation of Nature (IUCN) changed the classification of this species to "Endangered", based on low overall population size, the small number of breeding populations and the projected trend of the Auckland Islands breeding population.

 In 2019, the New Zealand sea lion's status was found to have improved and they are now "Nationally Vulnerable".
 Their overall rate of population decline has slowed in most breeding locations and Stewart Island was officially recognised as a new breeding colony in 2018.
 Their global IUCN status remains "Endangered".

 Threats

 Subsistence hunting and commercial sealing

 Subsistence hunting and commercial harvest of sea lions greatly reduced the breeding range and population size of New Zealand sea lions between the 13th and 19th Centuries.
 In 1893, sealing for both New Zealand sea lions and New Zealand fur seals was prohibited by law in New Zealand.
+In their book The Animals of New Zealand, Frederick Hutton and James Drummond described the hunt for the New Zealand sea lion:—The Auckland Islands were the scene of sealing activity for many years, the first expeditions setting out from Sydney early in the nineteenth century.
+The industry, which was conducted on a large scale, reached the height of its prosperity between 1810 and 1820.
+The sealers had to suffer great hardships, but they were attracted by the lucrative trade, and large numbers of seals were slaughtered in the race for wealth.